squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 2.md

   - [ ] C. Network
   - [ ] D: Physical

-4. You are connected to a server on the internet and you click a link on the server and receive a time-out mesage.
+4. You are connected to a server on the internet and you click a link on the server and receive a time-out message.
 What layer could be the source of the message?

   - [ ] A. Application
-  - [ ] B. Transporation
+  - [ ] B. Transport
   - [ ] C. Network
   - [ ] D. Physical